Loading...

 Prior to the building of Mapperley Hospital the mentally ill were kept at The General Lunatic Asylum that was on Carlton Road in Sneinton where King Edward park is now.

 The City Hospital is marked by a rather different title; The Bagthorpe Workhouse.
 The area between Hucknall Road, Sherwood and Nottingham Road, New Basford appears undeveloped.
-The Prison at Perry Road is titled His Majesty’s Prison.Map Bagthorpe Workhouse
+The Prison at Perry Road is titled His Majesty’s Prison.Section of 1920 street plan showing Bagthorpe Workhouse in Sherwood Nottingham where the City Hospital is today

 Bagthorpe Workhouse and Prison